The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 <meta name="description" content="The Mozilla Developer Network (MDN) provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and HTML5 Apps.
 It also documents Mozilla products, like Firefox OS.">

-- Now search for "Mozilla Developer Network" in your favourite search engine (We used Yahoo.)
+- Now search for "Mozilla Developer Network" in your favorite search engine (We used Yahoo.)
 You'll notice the description

 <title>element content used in the search result — definitely worth having!